Alexandra-Smith/masters/README.md

 masters
 ==============================

-The detection and analysis of cancer in histopathology images
+Title: Prediction of HER2 status in breast cancer directly from histopathology images using deep learning.

+## 🚧 Work in Progress 🚧
+This repository hosts my MSc project, which is currently being completed.

 Project Organization
 ------------